 When checking your battery using third-party apps or diagnostic tools, you might see the original battery's historical cycle count.
 This is normal when batteries have been replaced.

 Because the original battery management board is retained, the cycle count may reflect its previous history rather than your replacement cell's actual usage.
 This doesn't affect your battery's actual capacity, performance, or lifespan.
-The number you see is a reporting artefact, not a reflection of how your battery will perform day to day.
+The number you see is a reporting artifact, not a reflection of how your battery will perform day to day.

 - The cycle count reflects the old battery's usage history